 • Kenith Pope was named running backs coach at Houston on Jan.
 9, 2015.

-• Well-known and a highly respected veteran in the coaching profession, Pope has 37 years of coaching experience on the collegiate level, including three seasons as Tom Herman's running backs coach at Iowa State.
-He is a veteran of 19 bowl games during his coaching career.
+• Well-known and a highly respected veteran in the coaching profession, Pope has 38 years of coaching experience on the collegiate level.
+He is a veteran of 21 bowl games during his coaching career.

 • He has mentored 20 players who have gone on to the NFL including Jorvorskie Lane who holds the school record for career rushing touchdowns (49) at Texas A&M. He also recruited Super Bowl champion Joseph "Red" Bryant.
 Pope has played and coached for some of the biggest names in college football history, including Barry Switzer at Oklahoma, Jackie Sherrill at Mississippi State, Howard Schnellenberger at OU and Dennis Franchione at TCU, Alabama and Texas A&M.

 • In his first season at Houston, Pope coached a group that helped lead Houston to the 13th-best rushing attack in the nation, averaging 235.8 yards per game, while Kenneth Farrow earned postseason honors from The American.
 Pope successfully navigated a season-ending loss to Ryan Jackson and late-season injuries to Farrow by converting cornerback Brandon Wilson into a backfield threat in just four days, as the shifty speedster ran for 111 yards and two touchdowns in Houston's showdown vs. Navy before running for 70 yards vs. Temple in The American Championship.

 • Pope completed a successful five-year stretch at Iowa State with proven results from his Cyclone running backs before serving one year as outside linebackers coach at Incarnate Word.